Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/handling-input-in-react.md

 #### Updating Inputs

-Since the inputs are linked to state, updating the values displayed requires us to use `setState` to update their state properties.
+Since the inputs are linked to state, updating the values displayed requires us to use the setter function to update their state properties.

 Go ahead and try to change their values by interacting with the inputs - denied!